WilliamWoha/csjournal/docs/source/Semester1-ICT.rst

     148 :sub:`10` is equal to 224 :sub:`8`

 *     Decimal to Hexadecimal: Successively divide the decimal number by 16, and read the remainders from the bottom to the top.
-If the remainder is greater than 10, give it the hexadecimal value associated with that number.
+If the remainder is greater than 9, give it the hexadecimal value associated with that number.
 .. figure:: images/hexadecimal.png

     2545 :sub:`10` is equal to 9F1 :sub:`16`

-| Binary Conversion:
+| Converting Binary:
 *     Binary to Decimal: Suppose that we have the digit 111 :sub:`2`.
 This is 7 :sub:`10` represented in binary.
 This binary number in decimal form will be the total sum of the numbers multiplied by 2 to the power of their position.
 .. figure:: images/binarydecimal.png
     :scale: 80 %

     111 :sub:`2` = 7 :sub:`10`

 *     Binary to Octal: For any Binary value, group the binary digits into groups of 3 - and convert those 3 digits to their octal form.
-We only need to know how the first 7 binary numbers correspond to their octal counterparts:
 .. figure:: images/binarytooctal.png
     :scale: 80%